How will Europe deal with US Defense Secretary Pete Hegseth? – DW – 02/11/2025

 "There are multiple ways in which the American presence in Europe helps power projection in other parts of the world," Loss said.

-Europe, however, is treading a cautious path and excluding Greenland from the official agenda of the meeting, despite the fact that American President Donald Trump has threatened to invade the island that is a protectorate of Denmark, a NATO member state.
+Europe, however, is treading a cautious path and excluding Greenland from the official agenda of the meeting, despite the fact that Trump has threatened to invade Greenland, which is a protectorate of Denmark, a NATO member state.

-But its measures so far, including a desire to increase spending, have not been enough for the new American administration, which seeks more European expenditure on defence, and want American weapons in particular to be bought with that money.
+But its measures so far, including a desire to increase spending, have not been enough for the new US administration, which seeks more European expenditure on defence and wants American weapons in particular to be bought with that money.

 Trump's 5% demand viewed as unrealistic

-Increasing defense spending by 5% would mean shelling out hundreds of billions of dollars from state coffers by either reshaping national budgets — for example, by cutting social benefits, or by imposing higher taxes.
+Increasing defense spending, as Trump has demanded, by 5% would mean shelling out hundreds of billions of euros from state coffers by either reshaping national budgets — for example, by cutting social benefits or by imposing higher taxes.

 Both options are unpopular in an aging continent with rising pension bills and lengthening waiting lists to access healthcare.